vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Testing

 To facilitate automated testing in the
+[Test Environment (MT)][vipps-test-environment],
-[Vipps Test Environment (MT)][vipps-test-environment], the Vipps Recurring API provides a [`force accept agreement`][force-accept-agreement-endpoint] endpoint to avoid manual agreement acceptance in the Vipps app:
+the Recurring API provides a [`force accept agreement`][force-accept-agreement-endpoint] endpoint to avoid manual agreement acceptance in the Vipps MobilePay app:

-The "force approve" endpoint allows developers to approve a payment through the Vipps Recurring API without the use of Vipps.
+The *force approve* endpoint allows developers to approve a payment through the Recurring API without the use of the Vipps MobilePay app.
 This is useful for automated testing.
 The endpoint is only available in our test environment.

 ## Recommendations regarding handling redirects